dealerexpress/brandl-mobility-app-loader/README.md

 # Installation

 Everything you need is hosted on a CDN and may be used as shown.
-It's recommended to used the CDN hosted files as updates can be made without updated your site.
+Use of the CDN hosted script recommended to ensure our changes get reflected at your site.

 ### Step 1
 Decide where the links/buttons should appear on your site and add standard HTML links.
 Often this is on a single vehicle for sale page, somewhere near the vehicle price.
 For Example: